daos-stack/daos/design/multi_provider/multi-provider-design-doc.md

 - `fabric_iface`
 - `domain`
 - `port`

+The future extension to more than two providers would establish one primary and multiple secondary providers.

 The configuration should also define the number of secondary ingress endpoints, for example `secondary_provider_endpoints`, with an initial default of `1`.